 Although not the main focus of the Transportation Policy Plan, recreational bicycling is significant to the region.
-It represents an important entry point for many cyclists to become familiar with bicycling in general, and how to navigate between bicycle facilities on lower volume streets and trails.
+It represents an important entry point for many cyclists to become familiar with bicycling in general, and how to navigate between bicycle facilities on lower-volume streets and trails.
 Ultimately, many recreational cyclists will become users of these systems for a variety of transportation purposes.

 An integrated system of regional trails and the Regional Bicycle Transportation Network requires a collaborative approach to regional trail and bicycle transportation planning by the Met Council and its agency partners.
-The Met Council is committed to continued participation in meetings with regional park and trail implementing agencies and will facilitate broader meetings, as needed, staff will continue to seek opportunities to enhance collaboration and coordination among transportation and parks agency planners toward maintaining and building upon a cohesive and integrated regional bicycle system overall.
+The Met Council is committed to continued participation in meetings with regional park and trail implementing agencies and will facilitate broader meetings, as needed, to enhance collaboration and coordination among transportation and parks agency planners toward maintaining and building a cohesive and integrated regional bicycle system overall.